 With the American baby boom and a significant number of women joining the professional workforce in the 1950s, wealth grew, and with it, the need to keep up with a moving and growing society.
 The 1950s makeup cosmetic industry exploded with mega brand names elbowing out the smaller brands who started the business a few decades ago. ’50s makeup reflected a change in attitude from the simple make do days of the 1940s to refined feminine beauty of the fifties.

 Everything seemed new in the 1950s.
 New cars, new appliances, new suburban homes, 1950s Style Clothing— all designed away from practical standards towards sculpted femininity resembling that of the elegant Victorian era.
 Everything had style, including a woman’s makeup.
 While the 1940s embraced a natural, minimal makeup, the 1950s woman painted her face with new colors, exaggerated lines, and a tweaked architecture.

 Putting on makeup wasn’t just about attracting a husband, but keeping herself as his eye candy after marriage, too.
-Women who worked outside the home were the biggest consumers of 1950s makeup who followed the latest trends and colors more than teens and housewives.
-Middle class country and suburban women rarely kept up with makeup trends, instead, they used minimal makeup applied in a natural fashion.
+Women who worked outside the home were the biggest consumers of 1950s makeup and followed the latest trends and colors more than teens and housewives.
+Middle class country and suburban women rarely kept up with makeup trends.
+Instead, they used minimal makeup applied in a natural fashion.
 The true painted faces of the 1950s belonged to upper and middle-class city women.

 1950s Makeup: What You Need